 Surprisingly, Salesforce UATU A T requires more people beyond testers.
 Below are the various roles across departments necessary for Salesforce UATU A T sandbox testing to succeed.

-Salesforce user acceptance testing relies on end users to test the system and confirm that Salesforce is ready for the production environment.
-When end users are not available, Salesforce user acceptance testing can also be carried out by those with extensive domain knowledge and familiarity with Salesforce business requirements.
+Salesforce user acceptance testing relies on end users to test the system and to confirm that Salesforce is ready for the production environment.
+In the absence of end users, Salesforce User Acceptance Testing can be conducted by individuals with strong domain expertise and a deep understanding of Salesforce's business requirements.

-This role owns the Salesforce UATU A T sandbox.
-The project manager (PM) manages the process, determines the next steps for development cycles, and makes any final decisions.
+This role is responsible for managing the Salesforce UATU A T sandbox.
+The project manager (PM) oversees the process, determines the next steps for development cycles, and makes any final decisions.
 PMs often liaise between testers and business owners to update everyone on the test status.

-Also known as the project sponsor, this role upholds the project’s requirements and ensures that the Salesforce test plan supports these goals during Salesforce UATU A T. Business owners share their insights on making decisions when defects are found and take responsibility for any approved change control items, including managing required funding and additional approvals.
+Also known as the project sponsor, this role ensures that the project’s requirements are upheld and that the Salesforce test plan supports these goals during Salesforce UATU A T. Business owners share their insights on making decisions when defects are found and take ownership of any approved change control items, including managing required funding and obtaining additional approvals.

-Developers are involved in the Salesforce UAT process when bugs and defects are found in the UATU A T environment.
-Once documentation is received, the software development team can review the issue and work towards a resolution so that UAT is Salesforce compliant for the production environment.
+Developers are involved in the Salesforce UATU A T process when bugs and defects are found in the UATU A T environment.
+Once the documentation is received, the software development team can review the issue and work towards a resolution, ensuring that UATU A T is Salesforce compliant for the production environment.

-While both Salesforce UATU A T and functional testing focus on the application's functionality, there are distinct differences between these two types of Salesforce CRM testing processes.
+While both Salesforce UAT and functional testing focus on the application's functionality, there are distinct differences between these two types of Salesforce CRM testing processes.

 Aspect | Salesforce UATU A T | Functional Testing |